Arctic wilderness aurora viewing spot

 3. Daytime: Ice fishing or Abisko day tour to fill the other daylight hours.

-This gets you the education of a tour + the flexibility of DIY + the cultural daytime content.
+This gets you the education of a tour + the flexibility of DIY, with daytime activities to round out the trip.

 Safety